serbulent/TrainableRepresentationAnalysis/generalized_representation_benchmark/Readme.md

 - This tool runs benchmark analyses on the protein representation vectors of different representation learning methods to evaluate and compare their predictive performance on protein function related predictive tasks.

 - The benchmark module run for all tests on one protein represenation method (e.g., AAC).
-The options can be set using probe_config.yaml and test can be run from linux console.
+The options can be set using probe_config.yaml and test can be run from linux console with in the PROBE directory.

- - i.e. python PROBE.py
+ - i.e. cd PROBE && python PROBE.py

 - **Example configuration file**
 ```yaml